Make Lives Better Including Your Own.

 Certifications, Licenses, and Other Special Requirements

 Current ServSafe Certification required.
-Obtain and hold any local or state required food handling/supervision/sanitation licenses and/or certifications.
+Obtain/hold any local, state and/or county required food handling/sanitation licenses and/or certificates.

 Uses limited independent judgment to make decisions based on precedents and established guidelines.
 Solves problems using standard procedures and precedents.
 Knows when to refer issues to supervisor and when to handle them personally.

 Knowledge and Skills